This Alternative to Meds Center article has been medically reviewed and fact-checked for accuracy.

 Diet Correction as a Risperdal Alternative

-Pacheco et al’s pilot study found that switching to a keto-based diet for as little as two weeks has been shown extremely effective in reducing or eliminating symptoms associated with schizophrenia and other psychiatric conditions.6
+Changing the diet has been shown extremely effective in reducing or eliminating symptoms associated with schizophrenia and other psychiatric conditions.6,9,20

 Addressing Food Allergies, Nutrients, as a Natural Risperdal Substitute